learnweb/moodle-assignsubmission_collabora/README.md

 #todo

+# Testing the plugin

+If you want to test the collabora plugin on a local Moodle installation and a local Collabora Online Server via docker then you may find the [Collabora-Config.md](https://github.com/learnweb/moodle-mod_collabora/blob/master/Collabora-Config.md) file helpful.

 ## Use of Collabora trademarks

 The name "Collabora" is used to indicate that the plugin provides an integration facility for use of Collabora Online from within Moodle.